thoughtspot/thoughtspot.github.io/_release/fixed.md

 - Drilling down on a visualization causes the date format to change.
 - Double-clicking on the legend of a stacked column chart does not show hidden values.
 - Data load fails due to a primary key having multiple rows.
-- Filtering on a pinboard card causes a NullPointerException error.
+- Filtering on a Pinboard card causes a NullPointerException error.
 - A formula with Group_Max function doesn't work with Growth key word.
 - The confirmation message for deleting a restored cluster indicates the wrong cluster name.
-- Modifying a date filter of a pinboard from a set date range to none, causes the filter to disappear.
+- Modifying a date filter of a Pinboard from a set date range to none, causes the filter to disappear.
 - R visualization downloads fail when exporting to PDF.
-- A pinboard with filters cannot be saved.
+- A Pinboard with filters cannot be saved.
 - Using a weekly date aggregation with a custom calendar, causes the days to be split at the end of the month if the month ends in the middle of the week.
 - Worksheet filters provide different answers than search filters.
 - Drilling down on a date in a custom calendar displays an incorrect epoch.